-The installation and start-up of CSO-522 Dynamic Underflow Control (DUC) demonstration system upstream of Werk Westbourne EHRT is reducing overflows.
-The system was installed as a demonstration project and installed at a fraction of the cost.
-During wet weather and shortly after, the less concentrated combined flow is diverted into the Werk Westbourne EHRT by the DUC to free up downstream interceptor capacity.
+The CSO 522 Dynamic Underflow Control (DUC) demo. installed upstream of the Werk & Westbourne Enhanced High-Rate Treatment (EHRT) facility in Green Township, is reducing overflows.
+As a demonstration system, the DUC was installed at a fraction of the cost of a full system.
+During wet weather, the less concentrated combined flow is diverted into the EHRT by the DUC to free up downstream interceptor capacity.

 Similar to how navigation apps help drivers find the best routes in traffic, MSD's use of smart sewer system and dynamic underflow control helps direct wet weather flows into facilities to reduce overflows.
-By sending flow to WWEHRT as a new operational optimization strategy, the demonstration DUC was a low cost measure to maximize collection and treatment to reduce SSOs.
+By sending flow to the EHRT as a new operational optimization strategy, the demonstration DUC is a low-cost measure to maximize collection and treatment to reduce SSOs.
 Upgrades to this demonstration system are needed in order to make it more robust and incorporate control into plant SCADA.

-Dynamic Underflow Controls have great potential to reduce the cost of CSO control in many of MSD's sewersheds.
+DUCs have a great potential to reduce the cost of CSO control in many of MSD's sewersheds.

-Wastewater Treatment Budget Request
+WWT Budget Request